Gaussian Diffusion (1D)

 # ----------------------------------------------------------------------- #

-All numerical schemes are solved consecutively for their individual temperature profile within the same time loop.
-Thus, the time step needs to satisfy the diffusion time stability criterion for the Backward Euler (explicit) numerical scheme.
+All numerical schemes are solved sequentially for their respective temperature profiles within a shared time loop.
+Therefore, the time step must satisfy the diffusion stability criterion, which is based on the Forward Euler (explicit) scheme.
 One can control the absolut time step via the multiplication factor fac

 .